pyharm.shc#

 nmax.- Parameters:

 nmax (integer) – Maximum spherical harmonic degree to compute the degree amplitudes, optional.
-If not provided, it will be set to
+Default is

 out – A numpy floating point array with the degree amplitudes